VSD10/PROBLEMSOLVING/README.md

     - Reconnects the list to achieve the rotation effect
     - Time Complexity: O(n) where n is the length of the list

+17. **Merge Nodes Between Zeros** (`MergeNodes.java`)
+    - Merges nodes between zeros in a linked list by summing values between zero nodes
+    - Creates new nodes with the sum of values between consecutive zeros
+    - Handles linked lists that start and end with zero
+    - Time Complexity: O(n)

+18. **Reverse Nodes in k-Group** (`ReverseKnode.java`)
+    - Reverses nodes of a linked list k at a time
+    - If remaining nodes are less than k, they remain unchanged
+    - Uses helper functions to find kth node and reverse sublists
+    - Time Complexity: O(n)

+## Recursion and Backtracking Problems
+1. **Generate All Subsets** (`subset.java`)
+   - Generates all possible subsets of a given array using backtracking
+   - Handles duplicates by sorting and skipping duplicate elements
+   - Uses recursive approach with inclusion/exclusion decisions
+   - Time Complexity: O(2^n)

+2. **Combination Sum** (`Combinationsum.java`)
+   - Finds all unique combinations that sum to a target value
+   - Elements can be used multiple times
+   - Uses backtracking with recursive exploration
+   - Time Complexity: O(2^target)

+3. **Combination Sum II** (`CombinationsumII.java`)
+   - Finds all unique combinations that sum to a target value
+   - Each element can be used only once
+   - Handles duplicates in input array
+   - Time Complexity: O(2^n)

+4. **Combination Sum III** (`combinationsum3.java`)
+   - Finds all combinations of k numbers that sum to n
+   - Uses digits 1-9 only, each digit used at most once
+   - Uses backtracking with constraint checking
+   - Time Complexity: O(C(9,k))

+5. **Generate Parentheses** (`generateparen.java`)
+   - Generates all valid combinations of n pairs of parentheses
+   - Uses backtracking with balance tracking
+   - Ensures proper opening and closing of parentheses
+   - Time Complexity: O(4^n/√n) - Catalan number

+6. **Subset Sum Equal to Target** (`subequ.java` and `subequal.java`)
+   - Determines if there exists a subset with sum equal to target
+   - Uses dynamic programming and backtracking approaches
+   - Time Complexity: O(n*sum) for DP, O(2^n) for backtracking

+7. **Count Subsequences** (`subsequence_num.java`)
+   - Counts the number of subsequences that satisfy certain conditions
+   - Uses recursive approach with memoization
+   - Time Complexity: O(2^n)

 ## Algorithmic Techniques Used
 - **Sliding Window**: Used for finding subarrays or substrings that satisfy certain conditions